getampt/docs/http.md

 ## Integrating with Node-based Web Frameworks

-The [`http`](/docs/http) interface from the `@ampt/sdk` provides a `useNodeHandler` method that lets you integrate your favorite Node-based web frameworks into an Ampt app.
-The `http.useNodeHandler` method wraps the instance of your framework and exposes any defined routes on the root of your public `*.ampt.app` URL.
+The [`http`](/docs/http) interface from the `@ampt/sdk` provides a `node.use` method that lets you integrate your favorite Node-based web frameworks into an Ampt app.
+The `http.node.use` method wraps the instance of your framework and exposes any defined routes on the root of your public `*.ampt.app` URL.

 Ampt runs your web frameworks automatically, so you **DO NOT** need to use `.listen` or `.createServer`.
 Here is an example of an Express.js app: